 St Mary the Virgin Church is located in the heart of the picturesque village of Buckland.
 Its physical presence, on the south side of the A25, complements Buckland Village Green and provides a distinctive landmark for those passing through the village.

 Our village church is a Grade II Listed Building, believed to have been built c.1380 and is a fine example of a Victorian restoration by the noted architect Henry Woodyer.

 The church sits within a well-tended churchyard, is opened every day and thereby offers a quiet sanctuary for everyone to enjoy.

-We share our Rector with Betchworth, our neighbouring village, have two Churchwardens and a Parochial Church Council (PCC).
+We share a Rector with Betchworth, our neighbouring village, have two Churchwardens and a Parochial Church Council (PCC).

 The PCC publishes the Buckland Parish Magazine and volunteers distribute each monthly issue to those living in the village and others who have requested it.

 The PCC is responsible for maintaining the fabric of the church and receives important support from the Friends of St Mary’s who raise funds to help ensure the building continues to be a community asset of which the village can be proud.

 Services are held each Sunday and other services including baptisms, weddings, blessings and funerals are arranged by request.
 Details of special church services and events can be viewed by clicking here.
 Buckland Reading Room, our village hall, is leased from Buckland Estates by the PCC and managed on its behalf by the Reading Room Management Committee.

 Click St Mary the Virgin Buckland to visit the church web site if you would like to read more about the history of the church, to consider ways in which you could become involved in church life or to contact the Churchwardens and Rector